tc39/proposal-wavy-dot/README.md

 resolve(t, handler)
 ```

-This handler is not exposed to the user of the *handled Promise*, so it provides a secure separation between user mode (where the infix bang syntax is used) and system mode (which implements the communication mechanism).
+This handler is not exposed to the user of the *handled Promise*, so it provides a secure separation between user mode (where the wavy dot syntax is used) and system mode (which implements the communication mechanism).

 Below are some *handled Promise* examples: